 Lowering the bar in this manner would vitiate the law's longstanding preference for more speech, not less.
 See, e.g., Arizona Free Enter.
 Club's Freedom Club PAC v.
 Bennett, 564 U.S. 721, 750 (2011) ("The First Amendment embodies our choice as a Nation that, when it comes to such speech, the guiding principle is freedom-the 'unfettered interchange of ideas"); Abrams v.
-United States, 250 U.S. 616, 630 (1919) (Holmes, J., dissenting) ("[T]he ultimate good desired is better reached by free trade in ideas[.]"); accord WRTL, 551 U.S. at 482.
-Lowering the bar for invoking the "true threats" exception would endanger free expression at a time of heightened uncertainty regarding online speech in particular, and it would contravene the reasoning of Watts and Black as well as fundamental

-First Amendment principles.
+United States, 250 U.S. 616, 630 (1919) (Holmes, J., dissenting) ("[T]he ultimate good desired is better reached by free trade in ideas[.]"); accord WTRL, 551 U.S. at 482.
+Lowering the bar for invoking the "true threats" exception would endanger free expression at a time of heightened uncertainty regarding online speech in particular, and it would contravene the reasoning of Watts and Black as well as fundamental First Amendment principles.
 The Court should take up this case to ensure that the "true threats" exception to the First Amendment remains narrow.

 III.
-THE COURT'S GUIDANCE IS REQUIRED TO PREVENT THE CHILLING OF PROTECTED SPEECH
+THE COURT'S GUIDANCE IS REQUIRED TO PRE-VENT THE CHILLING OF PROTECTED SPEECH

 The presence or absence of First Amendment protection has real world effects.
-Ill-defined categories of criminally-proscribable speech are likely to chill otherwise protected expression, as speakers who cannot discern any limiting principle attempt to steer clear of the criminal law.
-The rule of the Supreme Court of Pennsylvania threatens to chill artistic and political expression online in particular.
-And the particular error here-the adoption of a subjective-analysis-only test-exacerbates those chilling effects.
+Ill-defined categories of criminally-proscribed speech are likely to chill otherwise protected expression, as speakers who cannot discern any limiting principle attempt to steer clear of the criminal law.
+And the error by the court below-the adoption of an objective-analysis-only test-exacerbates those chilling effects.

-A. This Case Implicates Longstanding Concerns Over The Chilling Of Protected Political And Artistic Speech
+A. This Case Implicates The Growing Concerns Over The Chilling Of Protected Online Speech

 Government action that chills free expression is in "direct contravention of the First Amendment's dictates."
 Riley, 487 U.S. at 794; see also New York Times, 376 U.S. at 279 (a rule that "dampens the vigor and limits the variety of public debate ... is inconsistent with the First and Fourteenth Amendments.").
 This is especially true when the regulation at issue chills speech and expression through "fear of criminal sanctions."
 E.g., New York v.
-Ferber, 458 U.S. 747, 768-769 (1982); see also Black, 538 U.S. at 365 (plurality opinion) (challenged statute "chills constitutionally protected political speech because of the possibility that the Commonwealth will prosecute-and potentially convict-somebody engaging only in lawful political speech").
-Concerns about chilling effects are at their zenith when there is a possibility that government action will stifle artistic or political expression.
-See, e.g., Miller, 413 U.S. at 22-23 ("[T]he courts must always remain sensitive to any infringement on genuinely serious literary, artistic, political, or scientific expression."); cf. Meiklejohn, The First Amendment Is an Absolute, 1961 Sup.
-Ct.
-Rev. 245, 257 ("Public discussions of public issues ... must have a freedom unabridged by our agents....
-Literature and the arts must be protected They lead the way toward sensitive and informed appreciation and response to the values out of which the riches of the general welfare are created.").
+Ferber, 458 U.S. 747, 768-69 (1982); see also Black, 538 U.S. at 365 (plurality op.) (challenged statute "chills constitutionally protected political speech because of the possibility that the Commonwealth will prosecute and potentially convict-somebody engaging only in lawful political speech[.]").
+Concerns about chilling effects are at their zenith when there is a possibility that government action might stifle artisic or political expression.
+See, e.g., Miller, 413 U.S. at 22-23 ("[T]he courts must always remain sensitive to any infringement on genuinely serious literary, artistic, political, or scientific expression.").